alohakuhanaba/v83-Client-Setup-and-Development-Guide/README.md

 - IDA 7.0 to view the dumped memory: https://rutracker.org/forum/viewtopic.php?t=5459068 (you dont need whole thing, just the version specific to your os. can also get 7.7 in useful links in maple development discord but newer versions of IDA may not be able to read older IDB files)
     - note: i cannot guarantee the safety of cracked software, so it may be smart to consider virtualizating it
         - There are various OS-level virtualization solutions (or even system level virtualization solutions) you can employ. one such solution is sandboxie https://sandboxie-plus.com/ (i won't name which one i use for personal security reasons but the IDA works like a charm within virtualization)
+- A debugger to view the memory of an actively running client during testing, to see for example, if your codecaves are going to the places they should be going: https://github.com/x64dbg/x64dbg/releases (use x32dbg version)
 - you may need other tools along the way but this is the basics of what you will need

 ### How to further develop the client patch (the process)